ksu-cs-textbooks/cis400/content/D-milestones-u21/04-milestone-2.md

 It should have its `Sausage` property set to `Sausage.Pork`, its `Bun` property set to `Bun.PizzaDough`, and the boolean properties for `FriedPepper`, `FriedOnion`, and `FriedPotatoes` all set to true.
 Other boolean properties should be false.

 #### Chili Dog
-Implement a class to represent the Cincinnati Dog, named `ChiliDog` in the file _ChiliDog.cs_.
+Implement a class to represent the Chili Dog, named `ChiliDog` in the file _ChiliDog.cs_.
 It should have the following properties:

 `Name`: _Chili Dog_

-`Description`: _A beef frank on a white bun toped with chili, cheddar cheese, and diced onion._
+`Description`: _A beef frank on a hoagie bun toped with chili, cheddar cheese, and diced onion._

 It should have its `Sausage` property set to `Sausage.Beef`, its `Bun` property set to `Bun.Hoagie`, and the boolean properties for `Chili`, `CheddarCheese`, and `ChoppedOnion` all set to true.
 Other boolean properties should be false.